Long Haul Flight Essentials

-If you read my 10 tips for surviving a long haul flight you’ll know that I shared my long haul flight outfit.
-I always aim for comfort especially if I want to sleep a good portion of the flight.
+If you read my ten tips for surviving a long haul flight you’ll know that I shared my long haul flight outfit.
+I always aim for comfort, especially if I want to sleep a good portion of the flight.
 That includes loose-fitting clothes and lots of layers.
 In addition to that, I always pack a change of underwear, a spare pair of socks and a change of clothes suitable for my destination.

 Travel pillows- they come in all sort of varieties nowadays, so you have many types to choose from.
 Some people love the inflatable ones as they don’t take as much space but, I don’t find them as comfortable and prefer to use a microfiber one.

-This is definitely a long flight essential if you want to block out light while you sleep.
+This is a long flight essential if you want to block out light while you sleep.
 Any nice silky one will do, but this inexpensive one is my favorite one.

-You should look up images of DVT which is a condition that causes blood clots from poor circulation due to being on a long flight and not walking around enough.
-Compression socks do allow that to happen so wear them and also walk around as much as you can.
+You should look up images of DVT, which is a condition that causes blood clots from poor circulation due to being on a long flight and not walking around enough.
+Compression socks do allow that to happen, so wear them and also walk around as much as you can.

-Slip on and off shoes
+Slip-on and off shoes

-Speaking of walking as much as you can, to make that easier you’ll want to have shoes that you can easily slip on and off.
+Speaking of walking as much as you can, to make that more comfortable you’ll want to have shoes that you can easily slip on and off.
 Not only is it great for going through security, but it also makes it easy to throw them on whenever you need to get up to go to the bathroom when on the plane.

 Airplanes are one of the driest places you can experience.
-This can lead to your eyes getting red, dry and itchy.
+This can lead to your eyes getting red, dry, and itchy.
 Do yourself a favor and drop one of these in your carry-on.

 You probably weren’t expecting this one, but this is my favorite long flight essential.
 I always carry a small bottle of lavender essential oil with me on a flight because it does so many things.
-Lavender is calming, relieves stress, alleviates headaches and inflammation.
+Lavender is calming, relieves stress, alleviates headaches, and inflammation.
 It also helps me fall asleep faster.

 Sleep aids can help both during the flight and with jetlag when you arrive at your destination.
 If you are planning to use sleep aids (including melatonin, or prescription drugs such as Ambien), make sure you try them before you fly.
-These drugs can vary greatly in how they affect people, so you will want to try them at home before you rely on them on the plane.
+These drugs can vary significantly in how they affect people, so you will want to try them at home before you rely on them on the plane.

 Long Flight Essentials for Entertainment

 Even with in-flight entertainment, it’s inevitable that you’ll get bored on your flight.
 At least I eventually do.
-In that instance or just in case you can’t sleep and the plane doesn’t have any good movies, pack yourself some back-up entertainment.
+In that instance or just in case you can’t sleep, and the plane doesn’t have any good movies, pack yourself some back-up entertainment.